 The class A Notes include a step-up which will be activated as of 15 February 2023 on the condition that the Originator does not exercise its option to repurchase the lease vehicle portfolio.
-As these Financial statements have been prepared on the assumption that the final maturity date of the Notes is 15 February 2029, this step-up needs to be considered.
-In this regard, the repayment schedule lined out in the Prospectus was used in the calculation.
-By applying a Constant Prepayment Rate (0%, 12% or 24%) the range of the effective interest rate lies between 0.01% - 0.02%.
+As the Originator exercised its option to repurchase the lease vehicle portfolio in February 2023 this step-up is not considered.
+Therefore, the effective interest rate is identical to the nominal interest rate of 0%.